Humble Dentist Reveals 5 Dirty Little Secrets About Your Dental Insurance and What You Can Do About It!

 So What’s the Deal With Dental Insurance?

-As a dentist in Humble, Tx, you would expect the first thing someone would ask us is, “What kinds of dental treatment do you offer?” or maybe, “When is your first available appointment?”
+As a dentist in Humble, TX, you would expect the first thing someone would ask us is, “What kinds of dental implants, cosmetic dentist, periodontist, oral surgeon treatments do you offer?” or maybe, “When is your first available appointment?”
 However, more often than not, the first question we get asked by new patients is, “Do you take my insurance?”

 Dental insurance, like medical insurance, is complicated and can be a stressful matter for patients who have a hard time sifting through the fine print on their policies and getting straight answers from their insurance companies by phone.
 For this reason, our staff is here to help you answer questions and to get you the most cost effective dental care possible.